Beautifying your surroundings since 1959!

 In December 1988 Steve and Dave Echter bought Echter’s from Bob Echter.

-By 1990 all of the original carnation growing area had been converted to growing area for annuals, perennials, roses, or to retail sales area.
-Bob Echter sold out his interests in the wholesale florist business.
+By 1990 all of the original carnation growing area had been converted to growing area for annual flowers, perennials, roses, or to retail sales area.

 In 1994 Echter’s opened their patio furniture department.
 In 1996 they began selling gas and charcoal grills.